anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The eye sees only what the mind is prepared to comprehend.
+Quote: Happiness is not something ready-made.
+It comes from your own actions.

-By: Henri Bergson
+By: Dalai Lama